-Possible Cause: You must use the Enterprise mode of SSL VPN.
-You cannot connect to SSL mode selection dialog box.
+- Possible Cause: You must use the Enterprise mode of SSL VPN.
+You cannot connect to SSL VPN in Kiosk mode. - Action: Specify the credentials of the administrator or root user of the machine in the mode selection dialog box. - Action: Try connecting from a machine on which you have the administrator or root user rights. - Action: Close all instances of the browser.
+Try reconnecting from a fresh instance of the browser.

-VPN in Kiosk mode.

-Action: Specify the credentials of the administrator or root user of the machine in the user rights.

-Action: Try connecting from a machine on which you have the administrator or root the browser.

-Action: Close all instances of the browser.
-Try reconnecting from a fresh instance of